thobbyAk/realestate/README.md

 ### Deployment

-the project is deployed using vercel and the link to the real estate landing page can be found [here]() and [here](https://real-estate-football.vercel.app/#/football) respectively
+the project is deployed using vercel and the link to the real estate landing page can be found [here](https://realestate-one-red.vercel.app) and [here](https://realestate-one-red.vercel.app/football) respectively

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.9.

 ### Technologies Used